 Most Time on Ice (one game): That distinction goes to Drew Doughty who played 35:31 in the Kings 4-3 (OT) win at Anaheim on November 7.
 For the season, Doughty leads all players in TOI/game at 27:05.
 That’s 22 seconds more per game than Ryan Suter (26:43)

-Most Penalty Minutes in a game: That honor goes to Michael Haley of the Florida Panthers who racked up 39 minutes in penalties back on January 23 vs the Dallas Stars.
+Most Penalty Minutes in a game: That honour goes to Michael Haley of the Florida Panthers who racked up 39 minutes in penalties back on January 23 vs the Dallas Stars.
 Haley’s accomplishments included an Instigator, Fighting Major, Two Misconducts, Cross-Checking and a Game Misconduct.
 Not a bad night’s work.
 In all, the game featured 138 minutes in penalties.

-Most shots faced in a game and most saves: That honor goes to Semyon Varlamov for the 60 shots and 57 saves he made in the Avs 5-3 win at home versus the Carolina Hurricanes.
+Most shots faced in a game and most saves: That honour goes to Semyon Varlamov for the 60 shots and 57 saves he made in the Avs 5-3 win at home versus the Carolina Hurricanes.
 The Avs were outshot 60-27 on the game.

 Most Home Wins: There are five teams that lead the way with 19 (Washington, Pittsburgh, Vegas, Winnipeg and Dallas).
 While the four other teams from the Central are just one behind with 18 (Nashville, St. Louis, Minnesota and Colorado).